Chapter 16.10

 a.
 The type and extent of geologic hazard areas, any other critical areas, and buffers on, adjacent to, within two hundred feet of, or that are likely to impact the proposal;

 b.
-Proposed development, including the location of existing and proposed structures, fill, storage of materials, and drainage facilities, with dimensions indicating distances to the floodplain, if available;
+Proposed development, including the location of existing and proposed structures, fill, storage of materials, and drainage facilities;

 c.
-The topography, in two-foot contours, of the project area and all hazard areas addressed in the report; and
+The topography, in minimum five-foot contours, as determined by the Director, of the project area and all hazard areas addressed in the report; and

 d.
 Clearing limits.